nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 ```
 The stores the key `username` with string value "Spongebob".

 - The `KV_SET_RSP` response contains `"username": 20` which is the key and status.
-This confirms "username" was successfully set.
+This confirms "username" was successfully set
-- If you send the command again, the status will change to `21`, which means an existing key has been overwritten (not an error).
+- If you send the command again, the status will change to `21`, which means an existing key has been overwritten (not an error)

 ## Array